saasquatch/saasquatch-docs/src/mobile/branch.md

 In order to integrate Branch Metrics, you're going to need a Branch account and an app set up within Branch.
 If you already have one, skip straight to [Adding your Branch account to your Saasquatch account](#saasquatchAccount).

-First you're going to need a Branch.io account.
-Head over to [Branch Metrics](https://branch.io) and click “Sign Up”.
+If you don't have a Branch account yet, head over to [Branch Metrics](https://branch.io) and click “Sign Up”.
 All you need is a valid email account.

 Now you need to set up an app.
 Branch's dashboard will walk you through this process if you don't have an app yet, or you can add a new app any time from the dropdown menu in the top right corner.